 IRONY is when you have a terrible college lecturer who is allegedly teaching you a subject about how people communicate.
 Here was a man who loved the sound of his own voice – was so mesmerized by it, in fact, that as he paced back and forth at the front of the room, never did his eyes meet those of any student, never did he take a second to see how we were reacting, never did he ask if we had any comments or questions.
 If anyone did interrupt him, they would receive a deadly glare and a sneer such as “Did you not follow what I said?
 What’s wrong with you?”

-Actually the man who took the prize for Humiliation of Student was the pompous high-school ‘teacher’ who actually yelled at a boy – in front of his 30 classmates – “You!
+But the man who took the prize for Humiliation of Student was the pompous high-school ‘teacher’ who actually yelled at a boy – in front of his 30 classmates – “You!
 You’re nothing but a biological error!”
 I’m pretty sure the ‘teacher’ lost patience with him because the kid was, in many ways, smarter than he was, daring even to correct him sometimes.
 Can’t have that, can we?
 Perish the thought!
 After all, whoever said the main goal of school was education?

 I don’t care how annoyed a teacher gets.
 There is NO excuse for humiliating a student.
 None.
 You’re bigger than that.